 The electric door lock by Friday Labs competes directly with the August Smart Lock in many areas.
 That includes both price and specifications.

 The Friday Lock smart lock is priced at $249 and it is one of the few in the market that supports all connectivities – Bluetooth, Wi-Fi, and HomeKit.
-A rechargeable battery powers the device and it comes in a variety of colours to suit the theme of your home or working space.
+A rechargeable battery powers the device and it comes in a variety of colors to suit the theme of your home or working space.

 This electric door lock features a geofence that locks and unlocks the door depending on the proximity of your mobile device.
 Don’t worry about its compatibility with your mobile.
 It works both on IOS and Android.